rxvt/s3fetch/README.md

 - Python >= 3.7

-S3Fetch is available on PyPi and be installed via one of the following methods Prior to running it ensure you have AWS credentials configured in one of the [standard locations](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-where).
+S3Fetch is available on PyPi and be installed via one of the following methods.
+Prior to running it ensure you have AWS credentials configured in one of the [standard locations](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-where).

 ### pipx (recommended)